dstroy0/InputHandler/README.md

 ## InputHandler

 This library is meant to assist in interfacing with hardware, either through a buffer, or a [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/).
-Commands have a tree structure, each command has its own `Parameters` container.
+Commands have a tree structure, each command has its own `Parameters` container that holds all pertinient command information, subcommands, and argument-types which are stored in PROGMEM.

-Individual commands use just 6 bytes of RAM (avr).
+Individual commands (each call to CommandConstructor) use just 6 bytes of RAM (avr).

 Check out the examples for different use cases.